-And if you're looking for another healthy smoothie with watermelon, check out this dragon fruit watermelon refresher!
+And if you're looking for another healthy smoothie with watermelon, try this dragon fruit watermelon refresher.

 To get a smoother drink, remove the stalks from the kale leaves.
 You can then add them to soups or stews, or just discard them.